nhsd-a2si/docs-dos-api/_pages/soap_api/soap_api_overview.md

 v1.3

+**Future Version**

+V1.5 is currently under development.
+The WSDL and the API will be accessible through our UAT site from early 2019 for development purposes.
+Whilst the WSDL does reflect the intended changes, it is not finalised and may be subject to further changes.
+The API is available but all functionality may not be available and/or tested.

+Attempting to access the WSDL on any site other than UAT may return an incorrect version.

 ## WSDL Documentation ##

 You can view some WSDL-generated documentation for the SOAP API here: [Web Service v1.3 WSDL Documentation](/soap_v1-3/){:target="_blank"}